Annebrook House Hotel

 Annebrook House Hotel is a hotel in Mullingar, County Westmeath, Ireland.
 Opened in 2007, it incorporates the Annebrook House which dates from the early 1800s.

+Westmeath GAA use the hotel for games, including for the winning 2026 Leinster Senior Football Championship team.

 History

 Origins

 The original Annebrook House is a Georgian house built in c.
 1810 by the Westmeath Board of Guardians as a hostel for visiting clergy.
 It was later the residence for the county surgeon John O'Connell and then the home of Medical Officer of Health (MOH) Dr Hugh O'Neill and his family.
 It one of the oldest buildings still standing in Mullingar.

 The property was auctioned in early April 2001 with Berty Dunne, a hotelier from County Kildare, making the winning bid.
 In October 2002, it was announced that a planning permission application was sent to Westmeath County Council to construct a 49-bedroom hotel with a restaurant and a further 44 aparthotel units alongside renovating the original house on the 1.9 acre site.
 By July 2004, the house was being extensively renovated.
 The hotel is located within Mullingar Town Park.